 One of the issues that you should always consider is the financials of the banks that you want to deal with.

-One of the issues that I often discuss is how many banks in the US and other Western countries often keep less than 1% of deposits on hand at all times.
-On the other hand, even countries like Belize require their banks to keep a minimum of 24% of their deposits available.
+One of the issues that we often discuss is how many banks in the US and other Western countries often keep less than 1% of deposits on hand at all times.
+However, even countries like Belize require their banks to keep a minimum of 24% of their deposits available.

 Other banks don’t even make any kind of loans, so they hold 100% of their deposits at all times.

-Along with a bank’s overall reputation, these kinds of financials are important to look at when you decide where to bank, and they certainly factored into our decision about the best offshore banks.
+Along with banks’ overall reputation, these kinds of financials are important to look at when you decide where to bank.
+And they certainly factored into our decision about the best offshore banks.

 Ease of Opening a Bank Account

-When my team and I selected the best offshore banks for this article, the third factor that we considered was the ease of opening an account at that particular bank.
+When we selected the best offshore banks for this article, the third factor that we considered was the ease of opening an account at that particular bank.